310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Tsumugi %}
-Wha—You're cruel!
+Wha— You're cruel!
 Are you saying you don't care what happens to me!?
 {% endbubble %}

 {% bubble Keito %}